 Basilar invagination is a relatively rare condition in which the upper portion of the second cervical vertebra migrates upward and posteriorly into the intracranial space.
 It can be associated with a number of other conditions such as rheumatoid arthritis, Chiari malformation, syringomyelia, C1-2 instability, or congenital abnormalities.

 The terms basilar impression and basilar invagination are often used interchangeably in the literature: historically, basilar invagination (AKA cranial settling) denoted upward indentation of skull base usually due to acquired softening of bone, often associated with atlanto-occipital fusion, while basilar impression implied normal bone.
 Making a distinction seems pointless (the abbreviation (BI) will be used for either).
-Common feature: upward displacement of the upper cervical spine (including odontoid process, AKA cranial migration of the odontoid) through the foramen magnum into the p-fossa.
+Common feature: upward displacement of the upper cervical spine (including odontoid process, AKA cranial migration of the odontoid) through the foramen magnum into the posterior fossa.

 Platybasia: flattening of the skull base.
 Originally assessed on plain x-rays (which are subject to error due to skull rotation or difficulty identifying landmarks), now more commonly evaluated on CT or MRI.
 May or may not be associated with BI, and may occur in association with craniofacial abnormalities, Chiari malformation, Paget’s disease…